DanalEstes/ChilipepprOfflineProxy/README.md

 # ChilipepprOfflineProxy
-Allow Chilipeppr to run on machines with no Internet connection, such as shop floor.
+Allow Chilipeppr to run without an Internet connection.

 ## Table of Contents